HousebirdGames/Mindful-Coding/README.md

 - Click on the reminder or the status bar message to acknowledge and dismiss the notification.
 - Use the command `Open Mindful Coding Settings` from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) to adjust settings at any time.
+- Use the command `Manage Custom Reminders` to add, edit, or delete your custom reminders.

 ## Customization